LibreCat/Catmandu-MediaHaven/README.md

 # NAME

-Catmandu::MediaHaven - Tools to communicate with a MediaHaven server
+Catmandu::MediaHaven - Tools to communicate with the Zeticon MediaHaven server

 # SYNOPSIS